Fire and Life Safety

-Firefighters and EMS personnel will provide information about three universal concerns – carbon monoxide, smoke alarms and home emergency planning – on every walk.
-(Please note that Fire Department crews will not perform home safety inspections.)
+Firefighters and Emergency Medical Services (EMS) personnel will provide information about three universal concerns – carbon monoxide, smoke alarms and home emergency planning – on every walk.
+Please note that Fire Department crews will not perform home safety inspections.

-Community association leaders may request a SAFE Neighborhoods walk by calling the Fire Department's Safety Education division, 410-887-3344, or by email, firstname.lastname@example.org.
+Community association leaders may request a SAFE Neighborhoods walk by calling the Fire Department's Safety Education division at 410-887-3344 or emailing email@example.com.